ophub/amlogic-s9xxx-armbian/documents/README.md

 View Chinese description | [查看中文说明](README.cn.md)

-GitHub Actions is a service launched by Microsoft that provides a virtual server environment with excellent performance configurations.
-Based on this, you can build, test, package, and deploy projects.
-For public repositories, it can be used free of charge with no time limit, and each build can last up to 6 hours.
-This is sufficient for compiling Armbian (usually we can complete a compilation within about 3 hours).
-Sharing is just for the purpose of exchanging experiences, please understand any shortcomings, do not initiate any harmful attacks on the network, and do not misuse GitHub Actions.
+GitHub Actions is a CI/CD service from Microsoft that provides high-performance virtual server environments for building, testing, packaging, and deploying projects.
+Public repositories can use it free of charge with no time limit, and each build can run for up to 6 hours — more than sufficient for compiling Armbian (typically completed within about 3 hours).
+This project is shared for educational and experience-exchange purposes.
+Please do not initiate any harmful network attacks or misuse GitHub Actions.

 # Table of Contents